wodeni/COMS3998/tutorial.md

 Since VRML format is not directly supported by Unity, we have to further convert the product from the last step to FBX format.
 There are many possible choices of modeling softwares.
 In this tutorial, we will use Blender.

 A prerequisite for this section is one extra plugin for importing X3D/VRML2 files.
-(TODO)
+The following steps are based on this [youtube video](https://www.youtube.com/watch?v=ZXgLdyCLumI):
+1. Go to `File -> User preferences -> Add-ons`
+2. Type `vrml` in the search bar on the right-hand side of the window.
+3. There should be an option called "Import-Eport: Web3D X3D/VRML2 format.
+Make sure this option is checked.

+After that, we can proceed with the importation:

 1. Open blender.
 It will automatically create an empty scene with a cube at the origin.
 2. Remove the cube in the center, the camera, the light, and the lamp.
 By right-clicking on these items and click `delete`.